JASON BRAMBLETT REAL ESTATE RADIO PODCAST

 Jason: And it gets more expensive and it adds more costs.
 It is the homeowner’s responsibility in North Carolina to ensure the proper permits are pulled.
 It is not the contractor.
 Most contractors will not get a permit simply because it is a pain in the butt, and it is a loss of time and money for them because they have to pull the permit.
 Most of the time they can do it online.
 Sometimes they have to meet the inspector.
 They have to wait for the inspector.
 They have to go back and fix something that the inspector does not like, which is usually pretty stupid a lot of times.

-Jason: Keeps the deck from if there is a big wind sheer, keeps it from flying onto the neighbor’s house.
+Jason: Keeps the deck from if there is a big wind shear, keeps it from flying onto the neighbor’s house.

 Jason: That way it could just rip the whole side of your house off instead of just removing the deck.